 To see a 2-minute video introducing DELEhelp and its services, please click on the image below:

 The threefold scheme used for DELE level C2, with its minima:

 The difference with the lower levels is that, instead of passing two pairs, you have to pass each competency tested (for A1 – B2 you could fail one competency, because if your showing in the other competency paired with it was strong enough to give you a pass aggregate for that paired group, you still passed).
 In the case of the three sections of the C2 exam, you have to pass each one individually.
 You will notice that there’s also much more focus on integrated dexterities (i.e., application skills).
 It is still essentially the same four core communicative competencies that gets tested, just configured into three sections in a more synergized, cross-impacting way, resembling the integrated nature of real-world interactive language use.

 The DELE exam results are normally made available electronically to candidates, between two and three months after the exam date.
 Those who have passed, will have to wait another two to three months for their diplomas to reach them.
 This is what the DELE diploma looks like:

-Talking about exam results – at DELEhelp we were again fortunate that our regular students did well in the November 2016 DELE exam.
+Talking about exam results – at DELEhelp we are fortunate that our regular students always do well in their exams.
 I’ll quote you what two of these students wrote us.
 The first underlines the need for a proper study plan and focused tutoring for obtaining success.
 The second shows how flexible our 1-on-1, personalized Skype tutoring can be, fitting in with a globe-trotting student’s travels across continets and time zones.